JinFrx/indigo-packshoter/README.md

 The project support a notice, where the main aspects of the utility are detailed, for the assumed user and for the assumed developer.

+The executable was generated with "pyinstaller".
+Source code is located in the directory "src", at the root of the project.

 ## Dev Note

 Because the tool was made for the purpose of university work and because there is no interest for me to continue the project, no proper redesign or update are planned at the moment.